jangler/oracles-randomizer/notes.md

 text in the game is encoded using ascii values for letters and some punctuation from 20 (space) to 7a (lower case z). a value of 01 is a newline, and 00 ends the text.
-02 to 0x are prefixes for dictionaries 00 to 0x-2. for example, 03 1f would "evaluate" to entry 1f in dictionary 1.
+02 to 05 are prefixes for dictionaries 00 to 03. for example, 03 1f would "evaluate" to entry 1f in dictionary 01.

 0c seems to be the start token for a text entry, and the following character determines the position of the text box on the screen.
 00 positions it automatically at the top or bottom, depending on link's y position.

+07 is the prefix for a jump command, the next byte being the low byte of the current text block.  for example, index 2601 ending with 07 03 would jump to index 2603.

 see ages-disasm/text/ for text IDs and dictionary entries.

-3f:5c00 is the text pointer table; text IDs are two-bytes, so the address at 5c00+2h is read first, then the address at (5c00+2h)+2l is read. the game has two further tables for "text offsets" at 3f:4fe2 and 3f:4ffa, the first for text IDs less than 2c00 and the second for those greater or equal.
+3f:5c00 is the text pointer table; text IDs are two bytes, so the address at 5c00+2h is read first, then the address at (5c00+2h)+2l is read. the game has two further tables for "text offsets" at 3f:4fe2 and 3f:4ffa, the first for text IDs less than 2c00 and the second for those greater or equal.

-0:184b is showText, and 0:1936 reads a byte from the text table. watching this function is probably the easiest way to determine where particular text data is in the rom.
+0:184b is showText, and 0:1936 reads a byte from the text table. watching this function is probably the easiest way to determine where particular text data is in the rom. watching 3f:4fa4 lets you determine the location of text *address* data (stored in hl).